NVIDIA/aistore/cli/README.md

  ```sh
  $ ais --help
  ```
-This command returns status of the cluster; if successful, cluster address was resolved correctly.
+This command returns the status of the cluster; if successful, the cluster address was resolved correctly.
  ```sh
  $ ais status
  ```